 Answering the call from Des Moines’ growing diverse population, the Festival featured a Global Performing Arts Stage in 2004.
 Along with two other stages providing music entertainment throughout the Festival, the Global Performing Arts Stage was dedicated to a variety of entertainment from music to dance to gardening lectures.

-The 2006 Festival brought about the most significant change since 1998 with a new site and new leadersip.
+The 2006 Festival brought about the most significant change since 1998 with a new site and new leadership.
 Since access to the traditional Festival site on the downtown bridges would be under construction, the Festival would need a new location.
 Eight blocks west of the site, construction was concluding on the new David Chipperfield-designed library and the John and Mary Pappajohn Higher Education Center.
 Surrounding these two marvelous buildings was Phase One of Western Gateway Park.
 In this all-new green space in the downtown community, the Festival found its new home.
-In March of 2006, the Festival recruited Stephen King to Des Moines as its new executive director.
+In March of 2006, the Festival recruited seasoned festival and event executive Stephen King to Des Moines as its new executive director.

-In its new location, the Festival welcomed Brian Olsen’s Art in Action with rave reviews.
-His exciting and creative shows thrilled audiences throughout the three-day weekend.
-And in 2006, the Festival was awarded the Bronze Grand Pinnacle Award from the International Festivals & Events Association, along with eight Pinnacle Awards for achievements in marketing, merchandise, and programming.
+In 2006, the Festival was awarded the Bronze Grand Pinnacle Award from the International Festivals & Events Association, along with eight Pinnacle Awards for achievements in marketing, merchandise, and programming.

 The Festival celebrated its 10th anniversary in 2007 with a special performance by The Joffrey Ballet and several new initiatives.
 Interactive art took a front seat with the GuideOne Insurance Interactive Mural.
 The collective hand of the community created two billboard-sized replicas of Vincent van Gogh’s The Starry Night and Irises.
 The performing arts were also highlighted with live street theatre roaming the Festival site throughout the weekend.
 We even celebrated the Festival load-in with LIVE!
 Load-In Thursday at Blues on Grand!
 All of this combined with new live music, visual artists, arts activities and more, made the Festival’s 10th anniversary something to remember.